autocrossblog/autocrossblog_astro/src/content/post/2007/2007-05-17-harley-weekend.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2007-05-17T21:59:57+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/harley-weekend"
+excerpt: "A blog post about my Harley weekend with Kevin Dietz"
 title: "Harley Weekend"
-excerpt: "A blog post about my Harley weekend with Kevin Dietz"
-author: chris
-url: 'harley-weekend'
-tags:  [ 240z, datsun ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 Well, tomorrow night I'm hitting the road.
 Actually a buddy of mine Kevin and I are renting Harleys for Friday night/Saturday.
 We'll be heading out tomorrow afternoon towards Chester on IL-3, coming back up the MO after a seafood buffet stop down there.